Overview

 Description of the Technical and Organisational Security Measures implemented by the Data Importer

-The following includes the information required by Annex II of the EU SCCs and Appendix 2 of the UK SCCs.
+The following includes the information required by Annex II of the EU SCCs and Appendix II of the UK Addendum.

 Required Information